Fire at Wardenclyffe

 The historic laboratory complex has been in the early stages of an ambitious, $20-million restoration and redevelopment program that would transform the former working laboratory into a global innovation center, an educational facility, and a museum.

-While the four walls of Tesla’s main laboratory remain standing, there was significant damage to the roof — original to the 1901 structure — as well as the chimney and cupola, which had been replaced in 2019.
+Fortunately, the structural integrity of the 1901-built laboratory withstood the fire.
+While Tesla’s main laboratory remains standing, the roof—original to the 1901 structure—sustained significant damage, along with the chimney and cupola, which had been replaced in 2019.

 Our press briefing hosted by the Tesla Science Center at Wardenclyffe (TSCW), announcing the launch of our Mission Rebuild: Emergency Restoration Fund Campaign following the fire incident.
 The briefing highlighted the center’s progress, including a successful gala event and significant capital funding, before the fire caused extensive damage to the historic laboratory.
 The center’s representatives, alongside local officials and engineers, discussed the importance of Tesla’s legacy, the community’s support, and the plans for restoration.